-To manage the users, open the Users form in the Administration section of the main menu, see Figure 97.
+To manage the users, open the Manage Users form in the Administration section of the main menu, see Figure 97.

-Figure 97: Users Administration Form
+Figure 99: Users Administration Form

-The first part of this configuration form contains an overview of all existing users.
-Table 81 describes the meaning of the buttons on every user's right.
+The first part of this configuration form contains a list of all existing users.
+Table 79 describes the meaning of the buttons located on the right of each user.

 Button Description Lock Locks the user account.
-This user is not allowed to log in to the router, neither to the web interface nor to SSH.
-Change Password Allows you to change the password for the corresponding user.
-Valid characters are not restricted.
+This user is not allowed to log in to the router, either to the web interface or via SSH.
+Modify Allows you to change the password or key for the corresponding user, see Chapter ??.
 Delete Deletes the user account.

-Table 81: Button Description
+Table 79: Action Button Description

-6. Administration 6.1 Users
+5. Administration 5.1 Manage Users

 The second part of the configuration form allows adding a new user.
-All items are described in Table 82.
+All items are described in Table 80.
+To create a new user, configure all required items and click the Add User button.

 Item Description

 Role • User

 User with basic permissions.

 Read-only access to the web GUI.

 Some menu items are hidden in the web GUI.

 Full access to Router Apps GUI.

 No access to the router via Telnet, SSH or SFTP.

 Read-only access to the FTP server.

 • Admin

 User with enhanced permissions.

 Full access to all items in the web GUI.

 Access to the router via Telnet, SSH or SFTP.

-Not the same rights as the superuser on a Linux-based sys-
+Not the same rights as the superuser on a Linux-based system.

-tem.

 Username Specifies the name of the user having access to log in to the device.

 Password Specifies the password for the user.
-Valid characters are not restricted.
+It must match the rules stated in the GUI, which depend on the Force Password Complexity level set in $Configuration \rightarrow Services \rightarrow Authentication$, as described in Chapter ?? .

 Confirm Password Confirms the password.

 Public key Enter the SSH Public Key to enable passwordless SSH login.
-Refer to Subsection 6.1.1 for details.
+Refer to Chapter 5.1.1 for details.

+Phone Number User's phone number.
+If configured, an SMS is sent to the user when their password is changed.
+A functional SIM card is required.

+Email Address User's email address.
+If configured, an email is sent to the user when their password is changed.
+SMTP must be configured.

-Table 82: User Parameters
+Table 80: User Parameters